TheGiftsProject/configreader/README.md

  ConfigReader provides an easy way to load up your configuration YAML files into Ruby objects, providing a more concise API to access your configuration data, by accessing methods instead of Hash keys.
 It also allows you to configure environment aware configuration objects, keeping your code DRY.
+ You can use it to access your FACEBOOK / ANALYTICS configuration YAML's for instance.

  Note: Only the first level YAML keys can be accessed as methods.